 The Engineer will process a contract price adjustment for deck concrete based on the surface tolerance measurements determined in Section 602.04 E, "Surface Tolerances".
-The amount of the contract price adjustment will be determined by multiplying the contract unit price for "Class AAE-3 Concrete" by the area that is out of tolerance and the appropriate Contract Price Reduction Factor in Table 602-02.
+The amount of the contract price adjustment will be determined by multiplying the contract unit price for "Class AAE-3 Concrete" by the area, measured in square yards, that is out of tolerance and the appropriate Contract Price Reduction Factor in Table 650-02.